UBC-MDS/rfer/README.md

 Output:

-- Dataframe with length equal to number of resampled groups.
+- Dataframe of summarized data.
+Each row contains the summary statistic for a given resample..

 ### `get_ci`
 **Function Description**: return the bootstrap confidence interval for a point estimate.